aurelia/cli/skeleton/cypress/README.md

 First, run `au run` and keep it running.

-Then run `au cypress --interactive` to run cypress in interactive mode.
+Then run `au cypress` to run cypress in interactive mode.

-To perform a test-run and reports the results, do `au cypress`.
+To perform a test-run and reports the results, do `au cypress --run`.

-To ask the `cypress` to start the application first and then start testing: `au cypress --start`
+To ask the `cypress` to start the application first and then start testing: `au cypress --run --start`

 The two following flags are useful when using `--start` flag:
  * To change dev server port, do `au cypress --start --port 8888`.